nyonson/raiju/README.md

 Circular rebalance a channel or all channels that aren't doing so hot liquidity-wise.

 Where the `fees` command attempts to balance channels passively, this is an *active* approach where liquidity is manually pushed.
 The cost of active rebalancing are the lightning payment fees.
 While this command could be used to push large amounts of liquidity, the default settings are intended to just prod things in the right direction.

-The maximum fee ppm setting uses the low liquidity fee setting by default, which theoretically, means that even if a rebalance is instantly canceled out by a large payment at least fees are re-coup'd.
+The maximum fee ppm setting defaults to the low liquidity fee setting used by the `fees` command.
+Theoretically, this means that even if a rebalance is instantly canceled out by a large payment at least fees are re-coup'd.

 The command takes two arguments:
 1. A percentage of the channel capacity to attempt to rebalance per circular payment (the "step").